i-am-bee/beeai-issue-creator/ARTIFACT_SYSTEM.md

 ## Overview

-The artifact system allows agents to store large content (like issue drafts) in a key-value store and pass lightweight references instead of full content in conversation history.
-This keeps the orchestrator agent's context clean while still allowing specialized agents to access full content when needed.
+The artifact system allows agents to store large content (like issue drafts, code, schemas) in a key-value store and pass lightweight references instead of full content in conversation history.

+**How it works:**
+When an agent generates substantial content (code, schemas, etc.), it uses a special format (`ARTIFACT\nSUMMARY: ...\n{content}`).
+This gets auto-parsed, stored with a UUID, and replaced in history with a lightweight reference like `<artifact id="uuid" summary="..." />`.
+The `reveal_policy` controls what downstream agents see: "none" shows just the ID, "summary" includes the description, and "full" expands references back to actual content.
+This way, the orchestrating agent never loads large artifacts into its context, but specialized agents can still access the full data when needed.

+**Value proposition:**
+- Avoids context pollution by storing large artifacts outside the main conversation history
+- Reference-based approach is memory efficient
+- Selective reveal mechanism gives fine-grained control over what each agent sees

 ## Architecture Diagram